Nerve conduction studies help to test how well and how fast nerves conduct electrical signals.

 There are many sources of potential error.
 This is because of the way the test is performed and the difficulty interpreting the test results.
 Studies show that the accuracy is also affected depending on which nerves are being tested.

 In this test, several electrodes are attached to your skin with tape or a special paste.
 The electrodes can be stick-on or made of small felt pads soaked in salt water solution.
 Felt electrodes are usually mounted in a plastic holder and kept in place with a strip of Velcro®.

 A pulse-emitting electrode is placed directly over the nerve to be tested.
 If the nerve controls a muscle, a recording electrode is placed over the muscles under control of that nerve.
 Several quick electrical pulses are given to the nerve.
 The electrical pulses are very brief and feel like a sharp tapping sensation on the skin.
-Many people find this unpleasant but fortunately it does not last very long.
+Many people find this unpleasant with a slight numbness or tingling sensation but fortunately it does not last very long.

 The time it takes for the muscle to contract in response to the electrical pulse is recorded.
 The speed of the response is called the conduction velocity.

 If the nerve being tested is a sensory nerve, the recording electrode is placed in a position that will record the impulses going back towards the brain.
-The same nerves on the other side of the body may be studied for comparison.
+Other nerves of the body may be studied for comparison.

 Nerve conduction tests may take from 15 minutes to 1 hour or more, depending on how many nerves and muscles are studied.

 What should I do to prepare for a nerve conduction study?